google/docker-explorer/CONTRIBUTING.md

 information on using pull requests.

-Before submitting a pull request for review, please make sure that your code follows the Style Guide, have proper testing implemented, and that they pass successfully
+Before submitting a pull request for review, please make sure that your code follows the Style Guide, has proper tests implemented, and that they pass successfully.

 ```
 $ python ./tests.py